Phase transitions induced by standard and predetermined measurements in transmon arrays: Analytical results for trajectory-averaged observables

-where each $\check{\mathcal{P}}_{m_{\ell}} $ derives from a measurement operator and acts on the two replicas, $\check{\mathcal{n}}_{\ell} $, $\check{\mathcal{a}}_\ell $, $\check{\mathcal{a}}_\ell^\dagger $ and $\check{\mathcal{u}}_{\ell} $ derive from the unitary gates and each of them are composed of operators acting on one of the replicas, and finally $\check{\mathcal{I}}$ is the identity operator.
-The exact expressions can be found in App.~\ref{appsec:replica_method}, see Eqs. \eqref{replicated_n}-\eqref{replicated_aad}.
-By means of the effective Hamiltonian of Eq.~\eqref{H_eff}, we will compute different trajectory-averaged observables, related to the first moment $k=1$ not requiring post-selection and second moment $k=2$ requiring post-selection: $S^{(2)}$ is the $2$-conditional Renyi entropy that results in the properly trajectory-averaged Von Neumann entropy in the replica limit in Eq.~\eqref{observable_entropy}, and, similarly, the other trajectory-averaged quantities result, in the replica limit, in the number of bosons $N_1^{(2)}$ in Eq.~\eqref{observable_number} and the fluctuation of the number operator $\mathcal{F}^{(2)}$ in Eq.~\eqref{observable_fluctuation}.
+where each $\check{\mathcal{P}}_{\ell,m} $ derives from a measurement operator and acts on the two replicas, $\check{\mathcal{n}}_{\ell} $, the operators $\check{\mathcal{a}}_\ell $, $\check{\mathcal{a}}_\ell^\dagger $ and $\check{\mathcal{u}}_{\ell} $ derive from the unitary gates and each of them are composed of operators acting on one of the replicas, and finally $\check{\mathcal{I}}$ is the identity operator.
+The exact expressions can be found in App.~\ref{appsec:replica_method}, see Eqs.~\eqref{replicated_n}-\eqref{replicated_aad}.
+Using the effective Hamiltonian given by Eq.~\eqref{H_eff}, we will calculate various trajectory-averaged observables, related to the first moment $k=1$ not requiring post-selection and second moment $k=2$ requiring post-selection: $S^{(2)}$ is the $2$-conditional Renyi entropy that results in the properly trajectory-averaged von Neumann entropy in the replica limit in Eq.~\eqref{observable_entropy}, and, similarly, the other trajectory-averaged quantities result, in the replica limit, in the number of bosons $N^{(2)}$ in Eq.~\eqref{observable_number} and the fluctuation of the number operator $\mathcal{F}^{(2)}$ in Eq.~\eqref{observable_fluctuation}.